kaikue/Oceania/README.md

 	- also messes up entity generation
 - Pause game when opening GUIs (like inventory)
     - Pause game at all
-- Don't render giant blocks in player's hand- use smaller ones
-	- should these (and the itemdrop versions) use the high-res tiny textures or smaller pixelated ones?
-	- might need to manually draw smaller versions because naturally scaling them looks bad
 - Finish magic staff
 - Player animation
 - Block breaking particles